Analyzing Snow Stability and Avalanche Hazard

 Grand Teton National Park is located roughly 30 minutes from our Jackson, WY headquarters.
 Our Jackson office is located in the south part of Jackson at 1325 S. Highway 89, Suite 104 and shares a parking area with Smith’s.
 Our phone number is (800) 239-7642 or (307) 733-4979.
 Most trips and classes will meet at this office for gear checks, preparation, and classes.
 The Jackson Hole airport is the closest, but Idaho Falls (a 2 – 2.5 hour drive) is a cheaper option and Salt Lake City (4 – 5 hour drive) are also air travel options.
 It is helpful to arrive a couple of days prior to your trip/class in order to acclimatize.
 Otherwise, you should arrive the day before and stop by our office for an equipment check.
 Do not plan on traveling the day after a significant climb – you will be tired and there are no guaranteed times when we will return to the trailhead.
 Plan on having accommodations for the night prior to and the night you return from a significant climb.
 There are a plethora of hotels, motels, and bed and breakfasts in Jackson and the surrounding area.
 Accommodations near our office make your transitions convenient.
 It is highly advisable to make reservations as early as possible.
 Lodging recommendations and many more details can be found in the downloadable document below.

-Prerequisites: Previous Level I avalanche training and significant personal winter backcountry experience.
+Prerequisites: All participants must have completed an AIARE 1 and Avalanche Rescue course and have significant personal winter backcountry experience.
 We also expect our Level II students have experience in ski or split board touring.

 Prerequisites for touring during our Avalanche Courses: For the field component of these courses, you must have appropriate alpine touring (AT), telemark or split-board equipment.
 You DO NOT need to be an advanced skier or boarder, but you should be able to ascend moderate slopes using skins and descend downhill effectively in a variety of snow conditions.
 Other required gear (pack, transceiver, probe) is available for rent from JHMG.
 Please call ahead for availability.